jye48/url-shortener/README.md

 3. Open IntelliJ and open the root directory of the cloned repository in IntelliJ.
 4. Wait for IntelliJ to finish indexing the project and importing the dependencies.
-5. Make sure you have a JDK selected for the project in IntelliJ, Instructions on how to do this can be found [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).
+5. Make sure you have a JDK selected for this project in IntelliJ.
+Instructions on how to do this can be found [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).
 6. Navigate to the `src/main/java/co.bulletin.urlshortener` directory, right click the UrlShortenerApplication.class file and click `Run 'UrlShortenerApplication'`.
 6. If IntelliJ automatically created a run configuration, or if you created it manually, you can